bogogion/NACV/README.md

 ## Current Todo:
 - Remake Camera code to be cleaner and optimized.
-- Finish using libv4l to allow for direct pgm binary conversion.
 - Write complete documentation on camera code for further maintence.
 - Compile and import code onto Raspberry PI and mount on robot.
 - Write code to communicate with the Java code (either analog pins or networking).
-- Finish data -> apriltag pipeline.
 - Write conditions and math for detections.
 - Test.